OpenMDAO/dymos/dymos/docs/feature_reference/trajectories.rst

 equations of motion, different control parameterizations, or different path constraints.
 Phases are also necessary if the user wishes to impose intermediate constraints upon some variable, by imposing them as boundary constraints at a phase junction.
-The *Trajectory* class in |project| is intended to simplify the development of multi-phase problems.
+The *Trajectory* class in Dymos is intended to simplify the development of multi-phase problems.
 It serves as a Group which contains the various phases belonging to the trajectory, and it provides linkage constraints that dictate how phases are linked together.
 This enables trajectories that are not only a sequence of phases in time, but may include branching behavior, allowing us to do